 - 1½ cup Water

-- In a pan with medium heat, pour oil and add mustard seeds, urad dal, cumin seeds, curry leaves, green chili, ginger, and saute until it turns fragrant
+- Heat oil in a pan, add mustard seeds, urad dal, cumin seeds, curry leaves, green chili, and ginger.
+Sauté until fragrant.

-- Now transfer the roasted Rava mixture to the glass bowl and allow it to cool down completely
+- Transfer the roasted Rava to a glass bowl and let it cool.

-- Open the lid and add ½ cup of water and mix well to form a thick batter
+- After resting, add ½ cup of water and mix to form a thick batter.

 To Steam Rava Idli